 The code for papaya is still the same – 4052 – but those preceding numbers, the 8 and 9 respectively, tell you a bit more about the fruit, if the PLU code is preceded:

 - with an 8, it is GMO food.

 - a 9, it is organic food.

 - If the PLU code is NOT preceded with an 8 or a 9 – it’s simply a four-digit number beginning with 3 or 4 – it is a conventionally grown food.

-What Else is On the Label?
+What Else is on the Stickers on Fruits and Vegetables?

 In 2009, The United States passed a law that required stores to notify customers of the country of origin for fresh produce.
 The law says that if the food is labeled with a sticker, the majority of the items in the bin should also be labeled with the country of origin.
 If this isn’t possible, the retailer has the option of putting up a sign in the store near the product.

-A perfect example of this is when I bought marked down bananas from the Asian market several weeks ago.
-There were bananas from Ecuador, Columbia and Honduras – they all had different PLU codes – yet they were all still bananas.
+A perfect example of this is when I bought marked-down bananas from the Asian market several weeks ago.
+There were bananas from Ecuador, Columbia, and Honduras – they all had different PLU codes – yet they were all still bananas.

 In either case, seeing a sign in the store or reading the country on the label is very helpful in determining where your food comes from!

 In my opinion, there are only two major drawbacks to this system: